Toddler loses both

 It is interesting to note that Dorothy was involved

 in thespians during high school.
-Too young to have
+Her only knowledge of

 nicely the story started, for a child growing up